If Andrew could change one thing, it’s that he would have started training horses long before he did.

 Frazer’s foray into the industry came at a much younger age than Andrew, first through Lloyd Kennewell Racing when he moved to South Australia at the end of 2013.

-He’s now gained experience with several leading trainers across three states having added to his knowledge base at Lindsay Park Racing and most recently in Sydney.
+He has experience with several leading trainers across three states having added to his knowledge base at Lindsay Park Racing and then in Sydney.

-Frazer joins his father’s operation having spent the past two years in Sydney where he completed a Racing NSW Steward Cadetship before becoming Racing Manager for Peter and Paul Snowden.
+Frazer joined his father’s operation after spending two years in Sydney where he completed a Racing NSW Steward Cadetship before becoming Racing Manager for Peter and Paul Snowden.

 Andrew will handle the training duties while Frazer will focus on administration and finding the stable’s next stars.